cekvenich/mgt/docs/README.md

 Day to day $80 / month / resource.
 So a team of 8 is ~$8K annual.

-# Resources / Salaries budget
+# Salaries and the Full budget

 2 FE /designer remote $25 / hr (100K)<br/>
 1 BE / dba  $100K <br/>